4d/docs/website/translated_docs/es/Debugging/debugger.md

 Each main level item is the name of a method or class function.
 The top item is the one you are currently tracing, the next main level item is the name of the caller (the method or function that called the one you are currently tracing), the next one is the caller's caller, and so on.

-In the image above:
+En la imagen de arriba:

 * `thirdMethod` has not received any parameter
 * `$0` is currently undefined, as the method did not assign any value to `$0` (because it has not executed this assignment yet or because the method is a subroutine and not a function)
 * `secondMethod` has received three parameters from `firstMethod`:
     * $1 is a pointer to the `[Employee]` table
     * $2 is a pointer to the `ID` field in the  `[Employee]` table
-    * $3 is an alphanumeric parameter whose value is "Z"
+    * $3 es un parámetro alfanumérico cuyo valor es "Z"

 You can double-click the name of any method to display its contents in the [Source Code Pane](#source-code-pane).